Netflix/clove/README.md

 TODO:

 * arxiv link
+* how to use the pre-trained models
-* training and eval instructions
+* eval instructions
 * citation
 * upload the pretrained model
 * replace `clove_pretrained_path`